redFrik/superColliderStandalone-macOS/README.md

 This folder contains a few necessary class library overrides and a modified startup.scd file.

-The first time you start your standalone the following files and folders will be written to Library/Application Support/SuperCollider/...
+The first time you start your standalone the following files and folders will be created inside here...

 * archive.sctxar
 * downloaded-quarks